-The core scenario BCR represents low value for money (VfM) in terms of the VfM categories set out in DfT guidance.
+The core scenario BCR represents borderline poor/low value for money (VfM) in terms of the VfM categories set out in DfT guidance.
 This should be seen in the context of the inevitable approximations and limitations when appraising schemes such as this one.
-However, the sensitivity tests are likely to show the BCR remaining in the low VfM category even with a range of different input assumptions on the costs or the benefits.
+The sensitivity tests show the BCR either remaining around the poor/low VfM category border, falling into the poor VfM category or rising into the low VfM category, with a range of different input assumptions on the costs or the benefits being used.

 The BCR alone is not a complete measure of VfM.
-Non-monetised impacts, differential impacts and the extent to which the scheme meets local and national strategic objectives are also factors but are not captured in the BCR
+Non-monetised impacts, differential impacts and the extent to which the scheme meets local and national strategic objectives are also factors but are not captured in the BCR.